-Four billion years of relentless geological activity and weathering have left southern Africa with a dramatic landscape of unsurpassed beauty.
-Nowhere is this more evident than in the region's many Natural Wonders, some of the most awe-inspiring on Earth.
+Four billion years of relentless geological activity and weathering have left safari Africa with a dramatic landscape of unsurpassed beauty.
+Without exception, the top wildlife regions feature spectacular scenery and breath-taking vistas, and most can also be relatively easily combined with the region's many Natural Wonders, some of the most awe-inspiring on Earth.

 The Victoria Falls lie on the border between Zimbabwe and Zambia.
 At 350 feet high and a mile wide, this is the largest sheet of falling water on Earth, and the most spectacular of all waterfalls.
 Known in the local Tonga language as Mosi-oa-Tunya ("the smoke that thunders"), over 130 million gallons of water from the mighty Zambezi River plunge down this crevice every minute, shaking the earth and creating a plume of mist that can be seen from 14 miles away.

 Botswana's Okavango Delta, covering nearly 6,000 square miles, is the largest inland delta in the world, bigger than the state of Connecticut.
 Even more remarkable, it exists in the middle of the Kalahari desert as a giant oasis teeming with wildlife: no part of Africa has a higher concentration of game than this "jewel of the Kalahari".

 The Ngorongoro Crater is the largest inactive, intact volcanic caldera on earth.
 Its 2,000' high walls enclose a floor that is 100 sq. miles in size and home to an estimated 25,000 large mammals.
 Ngorongoro is surrounded by other volcanoes, one of which remains active, forming a highland of immense beauty that is is sacred to the Maasai people, and protected as a Conservation Area.